 So, open the .bash_profile or .zshrc file and add the following kind of path to it.

-See, here the above path is mine and yours might be different.
+See, here, the above path is mine, and yours might be different.
 So add the correct path according to your folder structures.
-Save the file and exit.
+Finally, save the file and exit.

 Step 2: Run the Flutter Doctor

 You can check out where the Flutter has the correct path or not by typing the following command.

 So, here It is, showing me the right path.
 Now run the following command.

 The above command checks your environment and displays the report to a terminal window.
 The Dart SDK is bundled with a Flutter; it is not necessary to install the Dart separately.